Los Angeles Convention Center: Emmy Week

-2028 Summer Olympics
+2028 Summer Olympics & Paralympics

-During the 2028 Summer Olympics, the convention center will host six sports.
-It will host Women's basketball preliminary games, Boxing, Fencing, Taekwondo, Table Tennis and BMX Freestyle.
-It will be a part of the Live Site Olympic Zone down Figueroa St. Boxing might not be included at the 2028 games if the IOC decides to drop the sport from the Olympic sport program.
+The convention center will host five sports during the 2028 Summer Olympics.
+It will host Fencing, Taekwondo, Table Tennis, Judo and wrestling.
+It will also host, Wheelchair fencing, table tennis, boccia and goalball during the Paralympics.
+It will be a part of the downtown sports park area, including an "Olympic way" live site down Figueroa St.

+Basketball

+The Los Angeles Sparks played 11 of their 16 home games during the 2021 WNBA season at the convention center due to scheduling conflicts at their main home venue, the Staples Center, as a result of the COVID-19 pandemic's delays in other league schedules.
+The convention center was configured with limited seating and drew an average of 1,144 spectators per game.

+Electronic Entertainment Expo

+With the exception of 1997, 1998, and 2007 the annual video game trade event Electronic Entertainment Expo (E3) was hosted there between 1995 and 2019.
+The event was eventually discontinued in 2023 as a result of the COVID-19 pandemic on the video game industry.

 Features

 The convention center is one of the largest convention centers in the United States with over 720000 sqft of exhibition space, 147000 sqft of meeting space, 19.6 e6sqft of parking, and a 299-seat theater.

 The lobby floors in the north half of the building feature two large 140000 sqft multicolor maps of inlaid terrazzo.
 The project was installed by artist Alexis Smith in 1993.
 A map of the world centered on the Pacific Rim covers the entire floor of the main lobby, while a map of the constellations around the north celestial pole covers the floor of the upstairs lobby.